Kampong Glam and Bugis in Singapore are certainly two of the most vibrant districts in Singapore.

-Another crowd favourite for those who enjoy luxury shopping is Bugis’ very own 10-story shopping mall.
+Another crowd favourite for those who enjoy fashion shopping is Bugis+.

-The famous Burgis+ is a spot crammed with all the right food & beverage, fashion, and beauty, and wellness stores.
+The famous Bugis+ is a spot crammed with all the right food & beverage, fashion, beauty and wellness stores.

-The world is your runway when you’re in Burgis+ as the many fashion stores shining before your eyes will keep your love for clothes alive.
+The world is your runway when you’re in Bugis+ as the many fashion stores shining before your eyes will keep your love for clothes alive.

-Bershka is one of the many that will tease both the thrifty and shopaholics with its display of trendy and stylish clothing items.
+Many retail stores at this mall will tease both the thrifty and shopaholics with their display of trendy and stylish clothing items.